 - Do a screencast where you'll share a technology tool or resource that you have found to be beneficial to you, and share that with the rest of the class in a second class discussion in Canvas.
 The purpose of this is to work as a class team to share some great resources with one another.
 I'll provide some examples in the first posts.
-Then, here's a library of screencasts previous students have created.
+Then, here's a collection of screencasts previous students have created.

 - Section 3A: Students articulate and set personal learning goals, develop strategies leveraging technology to achieve them and reflect on the learning process itself to improve learning outcomes.